 - Verify that bug fixes resolve the original problem without causing regressions.

-- Integrate testing tools or link test cases directly to the bug in Jira.
+- Integrate testing tools or link a test case directly to the bug in Jira, and involve the QA team in verification.

 - Use automation or manual gating steps to ensure each bug must pass QA checks before being moved to “Resolved” or “Closed.”